MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/ask-copilot.md

 `- Yes, until I close this chat`<br />
 `- No, not now`

+## Enabling Bing search

-If you select either `Yes` option, `Bing search is enabled` appears next to the icon.
+Select the gear icon next to Bing search in the Copilot sidecar and switching the toggle next for Bing search to the on position to enable Bing search. `Bing search is enabled` appears next to the icon.